vitormpp/PFL_Blackstone/FINALREADME(work in progress).md

 ## The Game - Blackstone
-Blackstone is a two-player game designed by Blackstone in March 2024.
-It is played on a square board of any even size.
+Blackstone is a two-player game designed by Mark Steere in March 2024.
+It is played on a square board of any even size, of side length 6 or longer.
 The following screenshot demonstrates the initial configuration for a 8 by 8 board:

 < image goes here >